If you’re wondering what is a drip email campaign and how build one, I’m here to help.

 - Automatically create or move deals along the sales pipeline, when recipients open an email or click a link

-- Synchronize contacts between your CRM and Mailchimp (e.g. Pipedrive and Mailchimp)
+- Synchronize contacts between your CRM and Mailchimp (e.g. Pipedrive and Mailchimp, HubSpot CRM and Mailchimp and Copper and Mailchimp integration)

 - Track web visitor activity in your CRM